Single Page App Development: What It Is, and How to Build One

 This pattern is known as client-side rendering and is the backbone of SPA web development.
 To make this clearer, here are a few standout single page application examples you probably use every day:

-Gmail: The inbox updates dynamically without page reloads.
+Gmail doesn’t reload your inbox every time you open an email.
+It just swaps out the message content inside the same view, like replacing a page in a binder without picking up a new one.
 Clicking on a message doesn’t load a new HTML page, it just replaces content in the same view.

 Single-page vs. Multi-page applications differences